Coronavirus deaths are rising again in the US, as feared

 “We are in a crisis stage,” El Paso County Judge Ricardo Samaniego, the county’s top elected official, as he issued the stay-at-home order over the weekend.

-On Monday, the county reported a record high in daily cases, with 1,443.
-The county had 853 patients hospitalized because of the virus, up from 786 a day earlier.
+On Monday, the county reported a record high in daily cases, with 1,443, and 853 patients hospitalized because of the virus, up from 786 a day earlier.
 The state has provided over 900 medical personnel to El Paso, some of whom will staff the convention center site.

-Just last week, the president during the last presidential debate downplayed the virus’s effect in Texas, saying: “There was a very big spike in Texas, it’s now gone.”
+Just last week, Trump during the last presidential debate downplayed the virus’ effect in the Lone Star State, saying: “There was a very big spike in Texas, it’s now gone.”

-On Sunday, White House chief of staff Mark Meadows said that “we’re not going to control the pandemic” and that the focus should be on containment and treatment.

-Dr. Sam Ratermann, director of the hospitalist program at INTEGRIS Grove Hospital in Grove, Oklahoma, said his organization is offering a hiring bonus of up to $25,000 for experienced nurses.
-He said patients are being transferred from “hospital to hospital across the state” for lack of beds.
+Dr. Sam Ratermann, director of the hospitalist program at INTEGRIS Grove Hospital in Grove, Oklahoma, said patients are being transferred from “hospital to hospital across the state” for lack of beds.

 A strong national response plan was needed, along with consistent messaging that emphasized mask wearing and other preventive measures, Osterholm said.